 Emergency Medical Services for Aliens (EMSA)

 EMSA pays the cost of emergency medical care for people whose immigration status prevents them from qualifying for Medicaid.
 EMSA services are available only to people who meet all Medicaid eligibility criteria except for immigration status.
 EMSA covers the cost of emergency medical services, including labor and delivery, as long as you apply within 90 days of receiving the services.
+Medicaid is expanding to cover many more adults starting in 2014 which means that EMSA will also expand to more adults.
 For more information about EMSA, see our fact sheets in English and in Spanish.